 Nasacort and Flonase are similar allergy medications.
 However, they do have some differences.
 The key differences may be:

 Your doctor can help you decide if one of these drugs is a good match for you.
 You can show your doctor this article and ask them any questions you have.
-Together, you can decide if Flonase or Nasacort, or another drug, is a good choice to relieve your allergy symptoms.
+Together, you can decide if Flonase or Nasacort, or another medication, is a good choice to help relieve your allergy symptoms.

 What allergens can cause allergic rhinitis?